PROFILE

 Relations between the United States and Brunei

 date from the 1800s.
-On April 6, 1845, the
+On April 6, 1845, the U.S.S.

-U.S.S.
 Constitution visited Brunei.
-The two
+The two countries

-countries concluded a Treaty of Peace,
+concluded a Treaty of Peace, Friendship,

-Friendship, Commerce and Navigation in 1850,
+Commerce and Navigation in 1850, which remains

-maintained a consulate in Brunei from 1865 to
+consulate in Brunei from 1865 to 1867.

 The U.S. welcomed Brunei Darussalam's full